-diet: keep a graph of your weight changes with a Huawei smart weighing scale
+diet: see your weight changing with a smart weighing scale

 how a smart scale is different to a regular scale

-A ‘smart scale’ records your weight and over time creates a weight graph on your phone.
+A ‘smart scale’ records your weight and a weight vs time graph on your phone.
 When other people use your scale it has a way to know who’s who and record the weight on their phone.
 The scales get their data into the phone via a Bluetooth connection.
 The scales remember recent weights and upload to the phone if it is nearby.

 The Huawei Smart Scale 3 uses both wifi and Bluetooth.
 By having wifi it’s able to send readings to the cloud via your home wifi.
-In turn the weight ends up in the phone app without needing to be near a bathroom.
+In turn the weight ends up in the phone app.
+The phone doesn’t need to be in the bathroom.

-My Christmas 2021 was followed by a short period of dieting.
-The advice I have says ‘don’t check your weight daily or you’ll be discouraged’.
+My Christmas 2021 was followed by a few months of dieting to get back to where I was years before.
+The advice I was given says ‘don’t check your weight daily or you’ll be discouraged’.
 That’s good advice indeed.
-A day of eating less does leads to a fall in weight but for me that takes a while to notice.
-Waiting two days between measurements showed that – plus this seemed to add more fun.
+I noticed that a day of eating less does lead to a fall in weight but for me that takes days to see the ‘payoff’.
+So I put two days between measurements and this seemed to add to the fun.
 More advice suggests that for consistency you might weigh yourself at the same time of day.

 a smart scale can tell you more than your weight: